 It’s not good to sit around and wait for your Prince Charming to swoop in; life your life.
 Love pops up in the most unexpected places.

 Yes, she did have a horrible life before Prince Phillip found her but that doesn’t make her a total dud.
-She had an awful life and was treated with cruelty every day but was still kind to others and her animal friends, despite pretty much having every right to be bitter.
+She was treated with cruelty every day but was still kind to others and her animal friends, despite pretty much having every right to be bitter.
 In the sequel in particular she’s kind and helpful towards her step-sister, who has also come along way.

 I love Merida but please please please stop saying she’s Irish.
-Brave is set in Scotland, Merida is inherently Scottish.
+Brave is set in Scotland, Merida is Scottish.
 Ireland is not in the UK.
-Ireland and Scotland are not the same country or “basically the same country”.
+Ireland and Scotland are not the same country or “basically the same country.”
 Thanks, rant over.

 As far as Disney couples go I think that Jasmine and Alladin are my favourite because they actually got to know each other and have good chemistry.